vercel-labs/blue-green/README.md

 The simplest way to perform a blue-green deployment would be to manually update the Edge Config.
 Upon saving it, the new deployments will begin serving.

 For CI/CD-driven blue-green deployments, you can automate deployments using the [Edge Config API](https://vercel.com/docs/storage/edge-config/vercel-api#update-your-edge-config-items) in your CI/CD pipeline.
-See this project's [`cron-blue-green-deploy.yml` file](.github/workflows/cron-blue-green-deploy.yml) for an example using GitHub Actions to create new deployments and update the Edge Config with the new deployment urls.
+You can see a working example of this in action by viewing the [GitHub Action in this project](.github/workflows/cron-blue-green-deploy.yml).
+It creates new deployments and updates the Edge Config with the new deployment urls.